Aboriginal employment, jobs & careers

 - Know about Aboriginal culture.
 Understand Aboriginal communities' grief and trauma, and the social and emotional issues that resulted from it.
 Show respect.
 Understand the affect of colonisation.
 Be committed to reconciliation.
 Ideally, have some positive experience with Aboriginal culture.

 - Build community rapport.
-Try to be non-judgmental, open and honest.
+Try to be non-judgemental, open and honest.

 - Accommodate customs.
 Accommodate custom and cultural traditions of kinship.
 Have men and women in the correct customary relationships.